neoforged/.github/primers/26.2/index.md

     - `AbstractContainerScreen#onMouseClickAction` is now `protected` from package-private
     - `AbstractSignEditScreen#getSignTextScale` now returns a `Vector3fc` instead of a `Vector3f`
 - `net.minecraft.client.gui.screens.multiplayer.ServerSelectionList$Entry#matches` is now `protected` from package-private
+- `net.minecraft.client.gui.screens.options.WorldOptionsScreen`
+    - `GAME_MODE_DISABLED_HARDCORE_TOOLTIP` - The component to display if the game mode cannot be changed.
+    - `ALLOW_COMMANDS_DISABLED_TOOLTIP` - The component to display if commands are disabled.
 - `net.minecraft.client.gui.screens.options.controls.KeyBindsList$Entry#refreshEntry` is now `public` from package-private
 - `net.minecraft.client.main.GameConfig$GameData` now takes in `boolean`s for whether to use the validation layers for Vulkan, and the graphics api forced by launch argument
     - `vulkanValidation` - Whether to use the validation layers for Vulkan.